 2. Material Selection: Why Granite Wins

-Granite remains the most popular material for headstones, commanding a 53.7% market share.
+Granite remains the most popular material for headstones.
 Its popularity isn't just about looks; it is about durability.
 Granite resists weather-related damage and acidic rain much better than marble or sandstone, which can become unreadable over decades.

 3. The Monument Authorization Form